ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW1.md

 7. If possible make it so that an open side of the paperclip is facing down.
 This will make it easier to hook onto the spring.

-8. Now slide your spring over 1 or 2 of the prongs of the fork.
+8. Now slide your spring over 1 or 2 of the tines of the fork.

 9. Then attach the paperclip and bag to the fork.